Difference between Neurologist and Psychiatrist

 Neurologists often teach medical students and residents.
 Psychiatrists may also teach medical students and residents.

-Dr. Jeff Steinberg is an expert neurologist Fort Lauderdale with years of experience in the chiropractor medical industry.
-Contact us at 954-900-6699 for more information.
+Dr. Jeff Steinberg is an expert neurologist in Fort Lauderdale with years of experience in treating a wide spectrum of neurological conditions including migraine, spinal cord injury, sleep disorders treatment, neuropathic pain, shaking, epilepsy, and many other treatments related to the brain.
+Contact us at (954) 329-0053 for more information or to schedule your consultation.